DominikSawicki/portfolio/README.md

 # Portfolio (work in progress)

 # About Me
 My name is Dominik Sawicki.
-I'm a master in management.
-I graduated from University of Szczecin, Szczecin, Poland.
+I graduated with a master degree in management at the University of Szczecin, Poland.
 Recently I realized that I'd like to become software tester.
 My long-term goal is to develop testing knowledge and technical skills.
 I'd like to share all of my experience in this readme file.

 # Tools
 * [draw.io](https://app.diagrams.net/) - Flowchart and diagram making software